ottowayi/pycomm3/README.rst

 Disclaimer
 ==========

-PLCs can be used to control heavy or dangerous equipment, this library is provided 'As Is' and makes no guarantees on its reliability in a production environment.
+PLCs can be used to control heavy or dangerous equipment, this library is provided "as is" and makes no guarantees on its reliability in a production environment.
 This library makes no promises in the completeness or correctness of the protocol implementations and should not be solely relied upon for critical systems.
 The development for this library is aimed at providing quick and convenient access for reading/writing data inside Allen-Bradley PLCs.